• Skip to main content

 • Cool on the parchment paper on a cooling rack for 15 minutes and then use a cake mover to move it to serving dish to cool completely.

-A fresh peach crostata on a square white platter with mint garnish and fresh peaches in the background.
+A pretty fresh peach crostata on a plate with fresh peaches in the background.

 Fresh Peach Crostata